 Customer engagement has evolved over the years.
 It is no longer just a buyer-seller relationship.
 They want to see relevant content, connect with them on preferred channels, and avail self-service if necessary.
 With so much saturation in the market, it is important to focus on these interpersonal aspects to deliver a good customer experience.

 It is almost impossible to imagine a business without a digital presence in today’s market.
-According to IDC, organisations going through a digital transformation are expected to contribute to more than half of the global GDP by 2023.
+According to IDC, organizations going through a digital transformation are expected to contribute to more than half of the global GDP by 2023.

 With so much emphasis on digital transformation, let’s discuss what is it and how it impacts the customer experience.

-Going digital means understanding the customer’s journey, their intent for interaction and requirements.
+Going digital means understanding the customer’s journey, their intent for interaction, and requirements.
 These factors will help you define your digital strategy.

 Although, it is important to remember that going digital doesn’t mean abandoning the offline methods.
 Your brand must consistently deliver online and offline services to your customers to make the most of your resources.
 The ideal way to achieve this balance is by adopting an omnichannel marketing and customer retention strategy.

-The modern customer demands an omnichannel experience instead of disjointed support.
+The modern customer demands an omnichannel customer experience instead of disjointed support.
 One can no longer get by with limited channels and a stingy experience.

-The modern day customer is driven by intrigue and ease.
+The modern-day customer is driven by intrigue and ease.
 They want everything readily available without much hassle.
 They demand an omnichannel experience where all the channels are connected and there is no friction in communication.
 This also means that online and offline interactions are no longer separate.
-To connect with them personally, you must keep track of their wishlist, their offline or online purchases, their device preferences and more.
+To connect with them personally, you must keep track of their wishlist, their offline or online purchases, their device preferences, and more.
 Once you have access to such specific information of every customer, you can offer targeted support.

-In a completely digitised environment, you can improvise as per your customer’s needs.
+In a completely digitized environment, you can improvise as per your customer’s needs.
 From offering self-service to offering customer support on social media, the possibilities are immense.
 The modern buyer wants complete connectivity and a seamless experience.

 Digital transformation is necessary to keep your customers engaged.
 It also allows you to evolve your business to match the needs of the millennial buyer.
 Studies show that if you are not joining this wagon, then in a few years you are bound to lose revenue.
 The digital bound customer will no longer want to return to traditional ways of purchasing.
 Keeping this in mind, let’s discuss how impactful is digital transformation.